-Learn How to Make Basic Tomato Sauce Recipe that is so good you will want to put it on everything.
+Learn how to make this homemade tomato sauce recipe that is so good you will want to put it on everything.
 It’s very delicious and made with onions, garlic, olive oil, tomatoes, bay leaves, and seasonings.

 I originally shared this Basic Tomato Sauce recipe back in 2014, and it has since become one of the most popular recipes on the blog.
 In fact, this was one of the first recipes I posted, so I decided to update it by adding more information to the recipe, including new photos too.